jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 # About The Project
-This project is to exploit the CDISC ODM standard as a one source of truth definition of a CRF specification, allowing both visual inspection of a proposed CRF, definition and documentation of the link between the CRF questions and the collected data points through SDTM annotations, and an import specification to eCRF software in one blow.
+This project is to exploit the CDISC ODM standard as a one source of truth definition of a CRF specification, allowing
+* visual inspection of a proposed CRF
+* definition and documentation of the link between the CRF questions and the collected data points through SDTM annotations
+* an import specification to eCRF software in one blow.
 The solution is a fairly simple style sheet allowing the ODM-xml file to be both human and machine readable without changing the content.

 ![Infographic about ODM stylesheet](images/odm_overview.png)